 The 1970's were spent producing in the Porter-View Room under the company name of Stage Centre.
 At that time we were the only locally producing professional theatre company in Buffalo since Studio Arena cast from New York.
 By 1979 we had a healthy balance in the bank of $11,000 and the D'Youville Capital Campaign to restore the theatre under the leadership of Edward Kavinoky was completed.

 Restoration and refurbishing work was completed in time for the 1980-81 Season, and the theatre was renamed The Kavinoky Theatre.
 Our first production was Sleuth, featuring Brian LaTulip and David Lamb and was successful enough to sell out and double our production fund (at $3 per ticket!!).

-The Kavinoky Theatre has produced over 200 shows in the last 37 years and has earned a reputation for consistently high-quality productions, a solid subscriber base of 1,500 and has received more awards than any other theatre in Buffalo.
+The Kavinoky Theatre has produced over 200 shows in the last 37 years and has earned a reputation for consistently high-quality productions, a solid subscriber base, and has received more awards than any other theatre in Buffalo.

 During the past 37 years, The Kavinoky has had a seminal influence on the growth of live theatre in Buffalo.
 Most of the leading area actors had their start at The Kavinoky, as did many of the Artistic Directors.
 When we began we were alone; there are now over thirty producing organizations in town and we are proud to have paved the way for Buffalo's thriving theatre community.

 What Sets the Kavinoky Apart